 The box Method

-Start going through the house in a systematic way, room to room, or if that seems like an insurmountable task, just clean out one drawer or shelf per session.
+Start going through the house in a systematic way, room by room, or if that seems like an insurmountable task, just clean out one drawer or shelf per session.
 Dump every-thing on the floor, then apply the clutter test to each item, sorting into six boxes as you go.
 Finish one room and then move on to the next.

 - Put away the things you want to keep.